 Pressing a button on the arm of the command chair, Sulu prepared to address the crew.

 "Attention all personnel, this is your captain speaking," she began.
-"A moment such as this deserves more pomp and circumstance than we can give it—the oldest active-duty starship in the Federation fleet taking her first deep space voyage in more than twenty years is quite the significant occurrence—but we will just have to throw a party some other time.
+"A moment such as this deserves more pomp and circumstance than we can give it—the oldest active-duty starship in the Federation fleet taking her first deep space voyage in more than fifty years is quite the significant occurrence—but we will just have to throw a party some other time.
 Some of you want to be on the old girl's crew, and some of you do not…"